cds-snc/gcds-docs/src/en/components/components.md

 # {{ title }}

-GCDS components are user interface building blocks that address different user objectives.
+GC Design System components are user interface building blocks that address different user objectives.
 Each comes with reusable code, best practice advice, and accessibility tips.

 We're sharing components as we build them.